Cruiser Racing

 Where does it end?

 When the bug really bites and you get yourself a racing boat with fancy sails and a large crew to match you won’t like the personal handicap system so you fill in the forms and send a chunk of cash to the RORC and you have an IRC rating.
-You are now a bone fide racer and will be in class 1 using the IRC rating system.
+You are now a bone fide racer.

 Do I need a large crew?